Scaling limits with a removal of ultraviolet cutoffs for semi-relativistic particles system coupled to a scalar Bose field: Introduction

+The scaling limit with a removal of the ultraviolet cutoff for a system of non-relativistic particles coupled to a scalar Bose fields was investigated by Hiroshima \cite{Hi97, Hi99} and Gubinelli-Hiroshima-L\"{o}rinczi \cite{GHL14}.
+The main result in this paper is regarded as those of the relativistic version.

+The outline of the proof is as follows.
+First we investigate an extension of the abstract scaling limit theory for self-adjoint operators by Arai \cite{Ar90}.
+Second we consider a unitary transformation, called \textit{dressing transformation}.
+From this transformation, the divergent term, approximating effective potential term and error term are derived.
+By the abstract scaling limit theory and the unitary transformation, effective potentials are derived.

+The scaling limit for other interacting quantum field models has been analyzed, and refer to \cite{Hi93, Hi97, Hi02, Oh09, Su07-1, Su07-2, Ta11.1} and reference therein.
+The technique of the scaling limit can be applied to enhanced binding, which is a phenomenon of ground states appearing.
+For the enhanced binding of the semi-relativistic particles system coupled to a scalar Bose field, see Hiroshima-Sasaki \cite{HiSa15}.

-$\quad$ \\ This paper is organized as follows.
-In Section 2, we consider an abstract scaling limit theory on a self-adjoint operators.
-In section 3, we define the system of $N$ semi-relativistic particles interacting with a scalar bose field and the main results are stated.
-In Section 3, we prove the main theorem by applying the dressing transformation and the abstract scaling limit theory.
+This paper is organized as follows.
+In Section 2, we consider an abstract scaling limit theory for self-adjoint operators.
+In Section 3, we state the main theorem.
+In section 4, we prove the main theorem.